zgrow/spacegame/README.md

 - [crossterm](https://github.com/crossterm-rs/crossterm) - only supported terminal backend so far
 - [bracket-lib](https://github.com/amethyst/bracket-lib) - simply a fine collection of roguelike tools
 - [strum](https://github.com/Peternator7/strum) - STRing enUM handling, which i am certain to do more of in the future
-- [zkat/big-brain](https://github.com/zkat/big-brain) - this is p. much the perfect gateway for using ML in game AI in Rurst imho
+- [zkat/big-brain](https://github.com/zkat/big-brain) - this is p. much the perfect gateway for using ML in game AI in Rust imho
 - [imsnif/diskonaut](https://github.com/imsnif/diskonaut) - excellent example of dynamic UI with ratatui